Crawl Depth in SEO: What is It & How to Improve It?

 what

-The concept of Crawl Depth, or Indexation Depth, in Google, refers to the extent to which search engines catalog content.
+In Google, the concept of Crawl Depth, or Indexation Depth, refers to the extent to which search engines catalog content.

 It measures the number of clicks required for a user to access a piece of content starting from the moment they land on a webpage.

-The greater the number of clicks needed to reach the content, the higher the likelihood that the user will abandon the webpage.
+The greater the number of clicks needed to reach the content, the more likely the user will abandon the webpage.
 Understanding this metric not only aids in SEO optimization but also enhances the overall user experience.

 Typically, four levels of depth are identified: